 Everybody can have amazing adventures

 The sapphire cove was calm and inviting, and our captain, Jose, was in no hurry to leave.
 He let us splash, snorkel and sunbathe as long as we wanted.
 Our first mission was to properly introduce mom to snorkeling.
 After convincing her that yes, you do get wet in a wetsuit.
 Yes, you will get a little water in your mask, and no, you won’t sink like a rock.
 We then applied a little coaxing, and after a few attempts, she put her face all the way in.

 Soon, she was floating in her wetsuit and kicking out with us to some small rock islands in the bay.
 Good on mom for trying something new at seventy.
 Everybody can have amazing adventures and she definitely expanded her comfort zone that day.
 We returned to shore to a fantastic lunch of yummy burritos with fresh red tomatoes, green avocados and deliciously cold drinks.
 If they had a blender and margaritas we might have never left.

 Savor the ocean’s colorful kaleidoscope

-If you make it all the way down Loreto you owe it to yourself to explore the bay and marine park and probably more than once.
+If you make it all the way down Loreto on a Baja California road trip, you owe it to yourself to explore the Islands of Loreto, a Unesco World Heritage Sites in Mexico.
 We went with a boat tour one day and a dive tour another.
 Both offered different experiences by their design, and you never know what the ocean has in store for you.
 There are options from sport fishing to multi-day kayak tours to get out on the water.
 You can find many ways to explore the waters of Loreto.
 Enjoy the rhapsody in blue and take time to savor the ocean’s colorful kaleidoscope.